jhornin1/ser_416_final/README.md

 ## Purpose ##
 This is a prototype website for SER 416 Spring A 2021 for Professor Buell.

-This is created by John Horning for the final project of the class (jhornin1@asu.edu johnhorning@gmail.com)
+This is created by John Horning (jhornin1@asu.edu) for the final project of the class.
 It simulates the main Customer-facing use cases of a website for providing a Community Center's services to the surrounding area.
 There is no actual backend either in the form of databases, persistent storage, or memory-based storage.
 It simulates simple UI interactions